 Your car has a variety of air filters that keep performance running smoothly.
 When was the last time you took a close look at them?
 For many car owners, they haven’t ever checked their filters, and it may be impacting their car performance.
 Grab your car manual and see where your filters are, and give them an inspection!
 Or if you’re not car-savvy, bring it into your local mechanic.

-7. Inspect your belt
+7. Inspect your belt during spring car maintenance

 In cold weather, your rubber engine belts degrade quickly.
 Regular inspection can help protect you from future troubles.
 If it looks to be in bad shape, showing signs of damage or significant wear – it’s time to replace it.
 Again, have your local mechanic check it out for you before the warmer season arrives.

 What better way to celebrate the warmer weather than to polish up your cleaned car?
 A good turtle wax isn’t only about making it shine.
 Waxing your car can make it easier to clean up things, like bugs, rain and debris.

 Never take a risk with your brakes!
 Have them inspected before going into the new season.
 A good time to get them checked is when you change your tires from winter back to all-seasons, or as soon as you begin hearing squeaking noises.

 10. Change your tires during spring car maintenance